We are the “data controller” of the information you provide to us and are a UK registered company under 9724448

 Job applicants; we will retain your data for as long as we need to process your application and maintain application statistics and we will make this known to you

 In certain circumstances, once we have deleted or anonymised your data, we may need to retain parts of it (for example your email address) in order to comply with our obligations under GDPR or other legislation, or for fraud detection purposes.
-However if you have any question with regards to what we hold please refer to the next section.
+However, if you have any questions with regards to what we hold please refer to the next section.

 7. Data subject’s rights

 You have rights in respect of your personal data we hold about you.
 We will need to confirm your identity before we can consider your request but details of these rights are set out below.

 You can exercise any of these rights by contacting us at the postal address or email address shared at the top of this page; free of charge.

 If you want to know more about your rights, the ICO has more guidance on their website here.